5 Must-Have Software for a Wedding Photographer

-- Reduces file size, not quality – It makes sure you are using the best quality possible for your photos without constantly worrying about file size or speed.
+- Reduces file size, not quality – It ensures you are using the best quality possible for your photos without constantly worrying about file size or speed.

 - High Print Quality – JPEGmini does not alter the perceptual quality of your photos, you can print them at the same size you normally would, and the prints will look exactly the same.

-Although it may not be a key tool for people who does not care about the file sizes, but those who are publishing images on their websites or fighting against large files on their computers, tablets and other devices should take a close look at what the software is providing.
+Although it may not be a key tool for people who do not care about file sizes, those who publish images on their websites or fight against large files on their computers, tablets, and other devices should closely examine what the software is providing.

 When you’re displaying multiple images, even a 20% reduction in the size of each image makes a big difference.